tomheston/fragility-metrics/FRAGILITY_METRICS.md

 ### Core Concept

 Fragility quotients measure the proportion of the sample (binary/diagnostic) or the proportion of SE-scale movement (continuous) required to flip statistical significance.
-All primary fragility metrics range from 0 to 1.
+All primary native fragility quotients range 0–1 (MFQ, GFQ, CFQ, SFQ, etc.).
+The universal index fr also ranges 0–1 as a percentile rank.
+For each primary fragility metric, we report both the native quotient (e.g., GFQ, CFQ) and its percentile-normalized value fr.

 ### 3.1 FQ — Fragility Quotient